rewindbytes/rewindbytes/README.md

 🧠 I spend a lot of my time studying and learning cool and interesting new things.

 ⚡️ Fun fact...
-I first started coding when I was 14 in IT class, drawing rectangles in Python, and I started competitive programming in 2023, and I love it!
+I first started coding when I was 14 in IT class, drawing rectangles in Python, and I recently found competitve programming, and I love it!

 #